 - It can recover some though not all of the files you deleted or lost.

 - Quite light on using system resources compared to the competition.

 - User interface is well designed with easy-to-follow test instructions.

 - Not all files can be previewed, making it a bit hard to locate files to recover.

-- The quality of recovered files may not be the same as that of the originals.
+- Quality of recovered files may not be the same as that of the originals.

 - The scan freezes (on Mac version), remaining time indicator isn't accurate.